cdfoundation/sig-interoperability/docs/vocabulary.md

 * Outputs: Return Code/Results
 * Other Results and Side Effects: Deleted Build Environment and Build Workspace, De-provisioned Resources, Deleted Deployments

-#### Any Step
-* Semantics: Some inputs and outputs are used across any and all stages.
-* Aliases: N/A
-* Inputs: Secrets, Build Environment, Build Workspace, Parameters for the Step
-* Outputs: Return Codes, Results, Records and Reports, Logs
-* Other Results and Side Effects: N/A

 #### Inputs and Outputs for Pipeline Steps

 The inputs and outputs listed in this table are the ones that are used by more than one step.
 These inputs and outputs need to be in a location and/or format that the pipeline steps expect so they can be processed correctly.